 Changes in the commercial art world are not unusual because everyone sees things differently.
 If I like blue & you like red, does that mean that blue is bad?
 Not really, you just have to politely tell the artist to make it red instead of blue.

 Photography is more of an art than a science & things like exposure, contrast & lighting are abstract, making communication difficult.
 As photographers, we're taught how to be critiqued by others and if you can learn how to critique us effectively you can get exactly the photo you imagine and more.

 There's rarely an issue that we can't solve for our customers & the key is to communicate your vision as clearly as possible.
 In this article, we'll review some common issues & discuss how to communicate changes.

 2. Check The List of common issues First

 Working with digital images can be more difficult than most people realize.
-Below is a list common issues, if you see your issue on the list take a second and review the article below, your issue may be solved very easily.
+Below is a list of common issues.
+If you see your issue on the list, take a second and review the article below - your issue may be solved very easily.
 Of course we are always here to help via email, phone or chat.

-- The photo isn't big enough In amazon or fill the frame in Amazon.
+The photo isn't big enough on the Amazon listing or to fill the frame in Amazon.

 3. How To Request A Redo/Reshoot

 First make sure that you've downloaded the original image.
 You should see it on your desktop or folder.
 Previews or thumbnails, even on the gallery page, will not give you a clear view of the final image.